Maintaining Maximal Strength In Lockdown With The Exerfly: A Case Study With Mick Byers

 Taking the back squat as an example, to complete a full rep, we must complete the concentric phase of the lift or return to a standing position.
 This weight will always be less than what we could control during the eccentric portion of the lift – or we get stuck in the bottom position and unable to return to standing.

-There are methods to utilise eccentric overload, but they come with a high risk: reward ratio and need at least 1-2 people to help return the weight to its starting position each rep. Thus, they are difficult to justify and only suit limited environments.
+There are methods to utilize eccentric overload, but they come with a high risk: reward ratio and need at least 1-2 people to help return the weight to its starting position each rep. Thus, they are difficult to justify and only suit limited environments.

 Traditional strength training determines the eccentric load simply by the load.
 The weight at the top is the same as at the bottom.
 With a flywheel, it is determined by the size and speed that the flywheel achieves.